 - A. Private and Common Open Space.
 Projects shall provide the minimum area of Open Space based on use and size per Table 6.4-1 below.
-Areas used regularly for parking, loading or storage do not count towards minimum Open Space requirements. - 3.
-Residential.
-Projects shall provide a minimum area of Open Space based on unit types set in Table 6.4-1. - 4.
-Non-residential.
-Projects with more than 40,000 square feet of non-residential uses shall provide 5% of the gross non-residential floor area as Open Space.
-Open space shall meet the Common Open Space standards below and may be open to the public.
-Projects with 40,000 square feet or less of non-residential space are exempt from this requirement. - 5.
-Mixed-use.
-Projects shall comply with requirements applicable to each type of use.
+Areas used regularly for parking, loading or storage do not count towards minimum Open Space requirements. - Residential projects shall provide a minimum area of Open Space based on unit types set in Table 6.4-1. - 4.
+Non-residential projects with more than 40,000 square feet of non-residential uses shall provide 5% of the gross non-residential floor area as Open Space.
+Open space may be any mix of Public, Common, or Private space.
+Projects with 40,000 square feet or less of non-residential space are exempt from this requirement. - Mixed-use projects shall comply with requirements applicable to each type of use. - B. Public Open Space.
+Projects with more than 120,000 square feet of gross floor area (GFA) or more shall provide a minimum area of Public Open Space set in Table 6.4-1.